Jayan2018/React-Native-Code-Puzzle/README.md

-#React Native Code Puzzle
+# React-Native Code-Puzzles
-##Generate shapes using natural language
+Generate shapes using your semi-natural language